Cheryl D. Miller: Writing

 In 1987, Print Magazine published an article on Miller's thesis titled "Black Designers Missing in Action."
 The thesis and article started a movement to research and promote more diverse designers and for the industry to develop a discourse on the role of diversity in the practice.
 In 1990, by Step-by-Step magazine published "Embracing Cultural Diversity in Design".
 In 2013 she wrote a memoir, Black Coral: A Daughter's Apology to her Asian Island Mother.

 In 2016, the magazine published a follow-up to the 1987 article.
 The article spurred Stanford University design scholar Michael Grant and the library's special collection director, Regina Roberts, to archive the thesis and catalog of Miller's design work in the Cheryl D. Miller Collection the university.
 Miller's research found that post-Civil War, the Typographic Union of white printers shut out black and women artisans from the industry to further their own business goals.

 Miller's articles are the cornerstone of AIGA's Diversity and Inclusion Taskforce.
 She is regarded as a trade writer to the graphic design industry.
 Her influence is seen in the way contemporary graphic designers critically engage with the discipline, on the direction of the field and creators who make up its community, and her thesis is highlighted as crucial text that paved the way for Black designers.
-Her writing encourages designers and critics to examine the design cannon and discover diverse voices and work who shaped the design industry today.
-She contends its important due to design's role in social history and by not documenting or understanding all of the industry's practitioners, our society has a weaker understanding of humanity.
+Her writing encourages designers and critics to examine the design cannon to discover diverse voices and work which shaped the design industry today.
+She contends its important due to design's role in social history, and by not documenting or understanding all of the industry's practitioners, our society has a weaker understanding of humanity.